kor0p/xo-telegram/README.md

 Telegram bot for Tictactoe game

 Bot offers:

-  4 languages (see settings command) non-lossing strategy in game with bot boards from 3 by 3 to 8 by 8 in [inline](https://core.telegram.org/bots/2-0-intro#inline-bots-2-0) game with friends
+  4 languages (see settings command);
+  non-lossing strategy in game with bot;
+  boards from 3 by 3 to 8 by 8 in [inline](https://core.telegram.org/bots/2-0-intro#inline-bots-2-0) game with friends;

 [Play](https://t.me/xoucubot?start=0)